ALL ARTICLES

 7. Flask

-A micro web framework written in Python.
+Flask, a micro web framework written in Python.
 Like Sinatra for Ruby, Flask provides simplicity and flexibility, making it suitable for small to medium-sized applications and services.
 Flask’s minimalistic approach allows developers to use only the components they need, ensuring lightweight applications.

 8. Laravel